US drops case against MIT professor accused of ties to China

 The Justice Department is currently reviewing the future of the program, a process expected to be complete in the coming weeks, said spokesperson Wyn Hornbuckle.

+In a statement, Chen thanked his supporters and said he would have more to say soon.

+“While I am relieved that my ordeal is over, I am mindful that this terribly misguided China Initiative continues to bring unwarranted fear to the academic community and other scientists still face charges,” Chen said.

-Chen, a mechanical engineering professor at MIT, was arrested in the final days of the Trump administration and charged last year with concealing ties to Beijing while also collecting U.S. dollars for his nanotechnology research.
+A mechanical engineering professor, Chen was arrested in January 2021 in the final days of the Trump administration and charged with concealing ties to Beijing while also collecting U.S. dollars for his nanotechnology research.

 He was accused of failing to disclose information about connections to China in an application for an Energy Department grant.
 Chen’s lawyers have consistently said that he did nothing wrong and that he disclosed what he needed to disclose.